• Double-bridge static cone penetrometer

 3. Edit 4.
 Restore

-I. This machine allows you to display the database stored in the microcomputer directly on the device, as well as modify, add, and delete data within the database.
-Here's how:
+I. This device allows you to display the database stored in the microcomputer on this device itself, and you can modify, add, or delete data within the database using the following methods:

 •